Diversity, equity and inclusion training is an increasingly important topic for organizations in every industry.

-Diversity and inclusion training is an organized educational program that aims to promote awareness and understanding of how people with different backgrounds, cultures, ages, races, genders, sexuality, religions, physical conditions, and beliefs can best work together harmoniously.
+Diversity, Equity, and Inclusion training is an organized educational program that aims to promote awareness and understanding of how people with different backgrounds, cultures, ages, races, genders, sexuality, religions, physical conditions, and beliefs can best work together harmoniously.

 It aims to highlight areas where people might hold bias or outdated beliefs, provide information to help counter those biases, and overall train people to treat their fellow employees with respect and dignity.

 An effective diversity and inclusion training program will teach employees how to recognize bias within themselves or others and show them how they can unlearn negative behaviors associated with it.

 It will provide information that highlights the positive ways that changes in behavior can affect themselves, their colleagues, and their organization.